holistic-web/toolbox/README.md

 Contributions are very welcome, just raise an issue / open a pull request!

 ### Creating a new tool
 See [`.project/scripts/new-tool-script`](.project/scripts/new-tool-script) to generate a new tool for the toolbox.
+If you're looking for inspiration, check out: .project/tool-ideas.

 ### Roadmap
 - Add a menu to the tools layout linking to other tools (when we have them)